K-rishav/Same-Day-Delivery/README.md

 ---
 ## CONGRATULATIONS

 Congratulations on building your streaming data pipelines for streaming data to cloud databases in Confluent Cloud!
-Your complete pipeline should resemble the following one.

-### TODO Add the stream lineage ss

 # Teardown